maxwelladapoe/clients_app_backend/README.md

 # Clients App Backend
-This is the backend / REST API for the Clients App  Practical test for the fullstack javascript developer role at Protranslating
+This is the backend / REST API for the Clients App  Practical test for the fullstack javascript developer role

 ---
 ## Requirements